-- Lowering the vehicle with a non-Honda suspension kit that significantly reduces ground clearance can allow the undercarriage to hit speed bumps or other raised objects, which could cause the airbags to deploy. - Raising your vehicle with a non-Honda suspension kit can affect the handling and stability. - Non-Honda wheels can cause excessive stress on suspension components.
+- Lowering the vehicle with a non-Honda suspension kit that significantly reduces ground clearance can allow the undercarriage to hit speed bumps or other raised objects, which could cause the airbags to deploy. - Raising your vehicle with a non-Honda suspension kit can affect the handling and stability. - Non-Honda wheels, because they are a universal design, can cause excessive stress on suspension components.